Easy Cloth Diaper Washing Routine

 Simple Wash Method

-• Cover hook and loop before you put the diaper or diaper cover into the pail to prevent it catching and wearing on other diapers.
+- Close hook and loop (velcro) before you put the diaper or diaper cover into the pail to prevent it from catching on other diapers, and gathering lint.

-• Never use fabric softeners or chlorine-based bleach.
-These degrade the fibers and leave a residue that prevents absorbency.
+- Never use fabric softeners or chlorine-based bleach because they will degrade the fibers and leave a residue that prevents absorbency.

 If you care for cloth diapers by cleaning and rinsing well, you will give them a long absorbent life.
 Drying on high heat or in the sun will help you avoid bacteria and irritants that can cause diaper rash.